ttgapers/cakeqos-merlin/README.md

 # CakeQOS-Merlin

 ## Pre-requisites
-1. Currently supports ASUS HND models running [Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng) (386.2 and above).
+1. Currently supports ASUS HND models running [ASUSWRT-Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng) version 386.2 and above.
+Versions prior to 386.2 are supported on the legacy 386 branch or 384 branch.
+This script will automatically install the appropriate legacy version if your firmware does not support Cake natively.
 2. Not recommended for connection up/down of 250Mbps or higher. **Note:** Users with higher up/down connections have reported lower peaks but better stability and user experience overall and continue to use Cake.

 ## Tips
-1. If you use connections like ADSL, VDSL, Docsis, learn about the overhead keyword. [https://man7.org/linux/man-pages/man8/tc-cake.8.html](https://man7.org/linux/man-pages/man8/tc-cake.8.html)
+1. If you use connections like ADSL, VDSL, Docsis, learn about the [overhead keyword](https://man7.org/linux/man-pages/man8/tc-cake.8.html#OVERHEAD_COMPENSATION_PARAMETERS) at the tc-cake man page.
-2. If you want to understand and change Priority Queue Parameters. [https://man7.org/linux/man-pages/man8/tc-cake.8.html#PRIORITY_QUEUE_PARAMETERS](https://man7.org/linux/man-pages/man8/tc-cake.8.html#PRIORITY_QUEUE_PARAMETERS)
+2. Read and understand the different [Priority Queue Parameters](https://man7.org/linux/man-pages/man8/tc-cake.8.html#PRIORITY_QUEUE_PARAMETERS) and [Flow Isolation Parameters](https://man7.org/linux/man-pages/man8/tc-cake.8.html#FLOW_ISOLATION_PARAMETERS).
 3. Use 90-95% of your line speed as upload/download limits

 ## Install Example

+1. For best results, uninstall the legacy CakeQOS-Merlin v1.0 script, then enable Cake in the router WebUI under Adaptive QoS / QoS (a reboot may be required).

-1. Run the installer:
+2. Run the installer:
 	```sh
 	mkdir -p /jffs/addons/cake-qos && /usr/sbin/curl -s "https://raw.githubusercontent.com/ttgapers/cakeqos-merlin/alpha/cake-qos.sh" -o "/jffs/addons/cake-qos/cake-qos" && chmod 755 /jffs/addons/cake-qos/cake-qos && sh /jffs/addons/cake-qos/cake-qos install
 	```

-2. Configure your preferred settings in the WebUI under Adaptive QoS / CakeQOS-Merlin.
+3. Configure your preferred settings in the WebUI under Adaptive QoS / CakeQOS-Merlin.

-3. To check that CakeQOS-Merlin is running, use `option 3` and/or do a bufferbloat test on [dslreports](https://www.dslreports.com/speedtest)
+4. To check that CakeQOS-Merlin is running, check the Cake Current Status section of the WebUI, and/or do a bufferbloat test on [DSLReports](https://www.dslreports.com/speedtest)

 ## Web Interface
 [![Web Interface](https://i.imgur.com/W5nMiaf.png "Web Interface")](https://i.imgur.com/W5nMiaf.png "Web Interface")